Genealogical Claims of Jaffna: Publications on the genealogy of Jaffna families

 Another unreliable work that was published in 1930 was the book titled Mel Makkal Charithiram (the genealogies of some eminent Tamil gentlemen of Ceylon) By Pandit Ratnaswami Iyar.
 This like the well known publication 20th Century Impressions was a book written as a business venture, where the objective of the author was to collect contributions from the various individuals whose genealogies the work contained.
 Information that was published was received from the individuals concerned and published without any research or efforts to substantiate the claims made by them.
-In fact the author has attributed Royal lineage to his patroness which is not even substantiated in the publication, and many of the individuals mentioned in this book were members of his patroness’s extended family who were wealthy merchants well established in Colombo.
+In fact the author has attributed Royal lineage to his patroness which is not even substantiated in the publication, and many of the individuals mentioned in this book were members of his patroness's extended family who were wealthy merchants well established in Colombo.
 These included many guaranteed Shroffs, brokers and Merchants.

-Another unreliable work that was published in 1930 was the book titled Mel Makkal Charithiram (the genealogies of some eminent Tamil gentlemen of Ceylon) By Pandit Ratnaswami Iyar.
-This like the well known publication 20th Century Impressions was a book written as a business venture, where the objective of the author was to collect contributions from the various individuals whose genealogies the work contained.
-Information that was published was received from the individuals concerned and published without any research or efforts to substantiate the claims made by them.
-In fact the author has attributed Royal lineage to his patroness which is not even substantiated in the publication, and many of the individuals mentioned in this book were members of his patroness’s extended family who were wealthy merchants well established in Colombo.
-These included many guaranteed Shroffs, brokers and Merchants.

-The Paraiyar Caste as repositories of genealogical Information
+The Paraiyar caste as repositories of genealogical Information

-As mentioned earlier, the genealogies of the prominent families of Jaffna were known to the “Paraiyar” community (drummer caste) of the respective villages from where the families originated, since they were the repositories of such information.
-During important festivals and family rituals, it was customary for members of this caste to visit the “valavus” (the manor houses) of their Ejamans (overlords), to beg for alms.
-They would greet the head of the household by addressing him by his family’s ancestral mudali name, followed by the words “Namo!
-Namo!” (hail!
+As mentioned earlier, the genealogies of the prominent families of Jaffna were known to the "Paraiyar" community (drummer caste) of the respective villages from where the families originated, since they were the repositories of such information.
+During important festivals and family rituals, it was customary for members of this caste to visit the "valavus" (the manor houses) of their Ejamans (overlords), to beg for alms.
+They would greet the head of the household by addressing him by his family's ancestral mudali name, followed by the words "Namo!
+Namo!" (hail!
 Hail!).

 Family genealogies were referred to at weddings and at funerals.
 At a Hindu wedding, during the recitation of the Koththiram (lineage), the officiating priest would proclaim three generations of the genealogy of the bridal couple.
 At Hindu Funerals it was customary to publish a document referred to as a Kalvettu, giving the genealogy of the deceased.
 Information for these purposes were most often obtained from the Paraiyar community.

 It also interesting to note that in Kalvettus most families whatever their cast and origins were would claim descent from the Cheras, Cholas, Pandyas or the Kings of Jaffna!!!